 Office of Technical Assistance

-OTA is comprised of five teams focused on particular areas of financial sector technical assistance to foreign governments.
+OTA is comprised of five teams, each focused on particular areas of financial sector technical assistance to foreign governments.
 The mission of the OTA Economic Crimes Team (ECT), in particular, is to provide technical assistance to develop internationally compliant AML/CFT regimes.
+OTA follows a number of guiding principles to complement its holistic approach to technical assistance.
 OTA supports self-reliance by providing countries with the knowledge and skills required to move towards self-sufficiency and to reduce dependence on international aid.
-OTA works side-by-side with counterparts by introducing sound practices in daily work routines through ongoing mentoring and on-the-job training, which is accomplished through co-location, whether in a financial intelligence unit, central bank, finance ministry, law enforcement authority, or other relevant government agency.
+OTA is selective and works only with governments that are committed to reform - reform that the counterparts design and own - and to using U.S. assistance effectively.
+OTA works side-by-side with counterparts by introducing sound practices in daily work routines through ongoing mentoring and on-the-job training, which is accomplished through co-location, whether in a financial intelligence unit (FIU), central bank, finance ministry, law enforcement authority, or other relevant government agency.

 An ECT engagement, tailored to the specific conditions of the jurisdiction, may involve placement of a resident advisor or utilization of intermittent advisors under the coordination of a team lead.
 The scope of ECT technical assistance is broad and can include awareness-raising aimed at the range of AML/CFT stakeholders; improvements to an AML/CFT legal framework to include legislation, regulations, and formal guidance; and improvement of the technical competence of stakeholders.
-The range of on-the-job and classroom training provided by the ECT is equally broad and includes, among other topics, supervisory techniques for banking, money and value transfer systems, securities, insurance, gaming, and other regulatory areas; analytic and financial investigative techniques; cross-border currency movement; trade-based money laundering; asset seizure, forfeiture, and management; and the use of interagency financial crimes working groups.
+The range of training provided by the ECT is equally broad and includes, among other topics, supervisory techniques for banking, securities, insurance, gaming and other regulatory areas; analytic and financial investigative techniques; cross-border currency movement and trade-based money laundering; asset seizure, forfeiture, and management; and the use of interagency task forces.